-Naihanchi is a peculiar kata, because the patterns it traces (embusen) is just a horizontal line, and you just move back and forth, kind of like Mortal Kombat or Street Fighter II.
+Naihanchi is a peculiar kata, because the pattern it traces (embusen) is just a horizontal line; you only move back and forth, like in Mortal Kombat or Street Fighter II.
 Because of this, Naihanchi Shōdan allows you to train inside of small apartments, hotel rooms, or other confined spaces.

-Both hands are actively engaged at all times, if not for striking or setting up a strike, they are applying a lock.
+Both hands are actively engaged at all times; if an arm is not striking or setting up a strike, they are applying a lock.

 The supported outside hammerfist strike in Movements 9 and 17 resembles an uraken uchi, with your palm facing downward.
 The opposite-side hammerfist pushes against the forearm of the striking hand, to add its power to the blow.
 Alternately, it pins and ties up one of the opponent's arms.
 Additionally, it helps form a wedge, for a passive defense.

-Gaze through the “Eye of Heaven,” and gaze into yourself, to remind yourself of whatever personal reasons lead you to karate training in the first place (Movements 1-2).
+Gaze through the “Eye of Heaven,” and gaze into yourself, to remind yourself of whatever personal reasons led you to karate training in the first place (Movements 1-2).

 Dropping into a right cat stance, with a double downward pressing block is an extremely diverse an useful move, which can deflect straight punches; block all kicks (especially knee kicks) by preventing opponents from entering crane stance; break out of from front chokes and lapel grabs; and is one variation of the inside wrist release.
 You should experiment with this, and contemplate all the possible bunkai of seemingly inconsequential movements (Movement 3).